 |Table notes||Average test score based on results of models tested between Oct 2015 and Dec 2018 that are still currently available.
 The customer score and brand reliability rating are based on a Which? member survey conducted in October 2018 of 189 AEG owners.
 The customer score is based on whether members would recommend the brand to a friend, and reliability is based on members' experience of that brand.
 Table last updated Dec 2018.|

 How much do AEG washing machines cost?

 Expect to pay between £300 and £700 for an AEG washing machine.
 Which? members have told us that they spent approximately £470 on their last washing machine, but most AEG models are above this price.
 However, it's well worth reading individual reviews to see whether you want to stretch the budget.

 Want to see how AEG compares with other major washing machine manufacturers?
 To help you make your buying decision, head to our best washing machine brands to find out which brands top the table.

-Choosing the best AEG washing machine
+Choosing an AEG washing machine

 Many AEG washing machines have a drum capacity of 7kg or 8kg, which are both suitable capacities for medium-sized households.
 In a 7kg-capacity drum, you could wash approximately 22 shirts in one go, although a more realistic load might include two pairs of adult jeans, three pairs of children's jeans, four shirts, two bath towels, three small towels, three tea towels and two pillowcases.